Aplas99/OdinProject/Notes/notes.md

 Fun side note: I was able to generate most of this using emmet: table>tr>th>tr>td

 In HTML, making sure table headers stand out is important to ensure table readability.
-Using the `<th>` tag essentially does the same as `<td>` but it denotes a header, thus giving it a bold styling.
+Using the `<th>` tag essentially does the same as `<td>` but it denotes a header.
 Example:

 <table>